kenu-giff/BankAI/README.md

 ## Structure

-This repository is structured as follows:
+This repository is structured as follows: front end/ html, css, and javascript